tkiat/my-writings-public/blog/software/os/void-revive-vaio.md

-# Void Linux: I Used It to Revive My old VAIO Laptop from 2009
+# Void Linux: How I Revived My Old 2009 VAIO Laptop With It

 I got Vaio VGN-CS16S when I was a university student (in late 2018) because it was one of the most beautiful laptops to me at that time!
 It came with Windows Vista which was horrendously slow but I didn't remove it because I was very proud of my `Microsoft Vista` logo.
 The boot time of more than one minute was a "feature" to me.
 It was a relatively inexpensive Vaio model (around 800$).